DigitalRuby/ExchangeSharp/README.md

 ExchangeSharp is a C# console app and framework for trading and communicating with various exchange API end points for stocks or cryptocurrency assets.

-Visual Studio 2017 is required.
+Visual Studio 2017 is required, along with either .NET 4.7 or .NET standard 2.0.

 The following cryptocurrency exchanges are supported: